 A morsel about me: my love of cooking was sparked at an early age with two major forces propelling it.
 The first was my grandmother who lovingly took the time to teach me how to prepare recipes handed down by her grandmother and the second, was my food obsessed parents who brought me and my brother to every hot Los Angeles restaurant from the time we were in high chairs.

 My time in Las Vegas was fleeting, however, and after a few years I’d had my fill and decided to move to San Francisco.
-Upon moving to the Bay Area I was presented with the opportunity to be the executive chef at a charming, neighborhood restaurant called Zinzino and I eagerly jumped at the offer.
+Upon moving to the Bay Area I was presented with the opportunity to be the executive chef at a soon to open, charming, neighborhood restaurant called Zinzino and eagerly accepted the offer.
 In my six years as the chef there, I received sparkling reviews from customers and food critics alike.
 I was named one of the top ten Rising Star Chefs in the San Francisco Examiner's annual list and later, I was invited to be a guest chef at the James Beard House as part of their Chef Discovery Series.